Jmfwolf/turboGPT/docs/turboGPT_design.md

 ## Introduction

 turboGPT is a portable Java application designed to provide users with a customizable and private way to access the OpenAI GPT-3.5 Turbo endpoint.
-With turboGPT, users can access ChatGPT without the need for a Ib browser and customize various aspects of the app, such as font size, color scheme, and chat history settings.
+With turboGPT, users can access ChatGPT without the need for a browser and customize various aspects of the app, such as font size, color scheme, and chat history settings.

 The app is designed with a three-tier architecture that separates the presentation layer, business layer, and data layer.
 The presentation layer consists of a Java Swing-based GUI that provides users with a chat interface and customization options.
 The business layer includes a Java-based client SDK that interacts with the OpenAI GPT-3.5 Turbo endpoint through a REST API.
 The data layer includes a SQLite database that stores chat history and user settings.